yuno-payments/yuno-docs/docs/SDKs/seamless-sdk-payment-ios.md

 ---
 On this page, you will find all the steps to add, configure, and use the Seamless iOS SDK to make payments in your iOS project.

-> 📘 Recommended SDKs
+> 📘 Recommended SDK
 >
-> We recommend using the [iOS Full SDK](full-checkout-ios) or the [iOS Lite SDK](enrollment-ios) for a smooth integration experience.
-These options provide a complete solution with built-in forms and validation.
+> We recommend using the [iOS Seamless SDK](seamless-sdk-payment-ios) for a smooth integration experience.
+This option provides a flexible payment solution with pre-built UI components and customization options.

 ## Step 1: Include the library in your project